Michael Madigan case a study of how Illinois’ cozy politics morphs into alleged crime

 The 22-count indictment, which alleged Madigan’s elected office and political operation were a criminal enterprise that provided personal financial rewards for him and his associates, had been anticipated for more than a year and half amid reports of FBI raids and wiretaps involving some of Madigan’s most trusted associates.

-Major indictments followed, including charges against, McClain, a former legislator and lobbyist, well as former Madigan’s former chief of staff, Democratic legislators, and ComEd executives, lobbyists, and consultants.
+Major indictments followed, including charges against McClain, a former legislator and lobbyist, as well as Madigan’s former chief of staff, Democratic legislators, and ComEd executives, lobbyists and consultants.

 The far-reaching bribes-for-favors investigation, along with lingering fallout from multiple #MeToo outrages among his allies, eventually weakened the speaker’s once-unassailable political status and eventually cost him the top job in the House.